joaothomazlemos/joaothomazlemos/README.md

 ## About Me

 - I'm  currently holding a masters in the engineering field with focus on deeplearning and statistics.
-- I'm  currently working as a Data Scientist for at [FIESC](https://fiesc.com.br/) with focus in applied research, working mainly with databricks enviroment.
+- I'm  currently working as a Data Scientist for at [FIESC](https://fiesc.com.br/) with focus in applied research on ESG with Natural Language Processing (NLP), working mainly with Databricks environment.
 - I have experience working with Python and SQL programming languages.
 - I have completed several online courses and certifications in data science and analytics, mostly from courseira.
 - I have worked on projects that demonstrate my ability to gather, clean, analyze, and visualize data, as well as develop machine learning models.